tudurom/bsc-thesis/doc/main.typ

 @results shows a method to trivially discover the attack with the help of a second compiler, and defensive measures that can be taken when there is only one compiler available.
-// the reasons for choosing this toolchain for the scope of
-// this paper, and measures taken to hide the attack.
-I also describe a method
-// of trivially discovering the attack with the help of a second compiler that is
-// not affected by the attack, and how this second compiler can be easily obtained
-// thanks to Go's bootstrapping process.
-On top of that, I propose measures that
-// can be taken by a concerned victim in the absence of a second compiler, in
-// order to stay protected.
-//
-// @results shows the mode of operation of the attack proof-of-concept that
-// I developed, the results of the attack discovery method involving a second
-// compiler, and an application of the proposed defences that only need a single
-// compiler.
-//
-// involving a second compiler,
-// and the outcomes to the defences proposed in
-// @method.
 In @related_work, I have a look at other works written on related subjects, followed by a summary of this thesis in @conclusion.

 == The 'Trusting Trust' Attack

-// There are multiple layers between the source code of a program we want to
-// execute, as written by the authors, and the actual execution on the processor.
-// The translation of source code to another form that can be consumed by a lower
-// layer is done by compilers @dragonbook. @v8_pipeline highlights the stages
-// in the code compilation and interpretation pipeline of the V8 JavaScript
-// engine @v8website, used in the Chrome™ browser and Node.js runtime; each arrow
-// represents a different program transformation step.
-Depending on the source and
-// target languages, the preferred name for such a program might be different, as
-// is the case for assemblers—transforming assembly language to machine code—or
-// JavaScript module bundlers (e.g. Webpack) which optimise JavaScript source
-// code for distribution over the Web; in the scope of this work, I always use the
-// general term 'compiler'.

-// #figure(
-//   image("v8_pipeline.png", width: 80%),
-//   caption: [V8 JavaScript Engine Pipeline @v8bytecode],
-// ) <v8_pipeline>

 #let ver(x) = raw(x)